 Highly employable graduates

 According to the QS Graduate Employability Rankings 2022, UQ produces the most employable graduates out of all the Queensland universities.
+In fact, 81% of UQ's graduates secured full-time employment 4-6 months after completing their studies in 2022, according to QILT's Graduate Outcomes Survey.
 Employers continually favour UQ graduates as they know they’re adaptable problem-solvers equipped with a range of transferrable skills.

 UQ has an entire team dedicated to assisting students with their career development.
 At UQ, we’ll help you: